j4orz/singularitysystems/src/preface.md

 Throughout the past decade, modern day AI infrastructure has rapidly evolved to meet the needs of deep neural networks — most notably with the throughput performance of GPUs moving from `TFLOPS` to `PFLOPS`.
-Datacenter computing now has the goal of a machine with `EFLOPS` speed, now that that the throughput of the fastest (non-distributed) supercomputers on TOP500 LINPACK workloads are just reaching `EFLOP` levels.
+Datacenter computing now has the goal of machines with `EFLOP` speeds, now that that the throughput of the fastest (non-distributed) supercomputers on TOP500 LINPACK workloads are just reaching `EFLOP` levels.

----

-### 1 second version
-SOTA semiconductor physics is forcing both languages and machines to be redesigned from frist principles.
-This creates a golden age for compiler engineers and computer architects who need to software-hardware codesign the machines of tomorrow.

-*Welcome to the golden age of Systems ML!*

----

-### 1 minute version
 Although the brain is an existence proof of physics powering `20PFLOP` machines with `20W`, the problem with the semiconductor physics of *today* is two-fold:
 1. instruction-level parallelism from out-of-order superscalar pipelines hits diminishing returns